julemai/xSSA/README.md

-# Simultaneous Global Sensitivity Analysis of Model Variables and Model Structures: Sensitivity Analysis with Multiple Processes SA-MP
+# Sensitivity Analysis with Multiple Processes (SA-MP): Simultaneous Global Sensitivity Analysis of Model Variables and Model Structures
 *by Juliane Mai, James R Craig, and Bryan A Tolson (University of Waterloo, Canada)*

 ## Abstract